Automation

 Level 2: Semi-automated (free, 5 minutes/day)

-• Set up Google Alerts for your key topics (e.g., "CQC inspection," "UK small business automation," "HMRC digital")
+• Set up Google Alerts for your key topics (e.g., "CQC inspection," "UK employment law changes," "HMRC digital")

 • Google Alerts emails you relevant stories daily

-• Forward the email to Claude and ask for angles
+• Forward the email to Claude and ask for analysis

 Level 3: Fully automated (£5/month, 0 minutes/day)